dresslerc/esphome-circulation-pump-controller/README.md

 The yellow line is an extra return loop that I installed.
 I ran it from the farthest bathroom, through the attic back to the water heater.
 Without this return loop, it would take my shower about 5 minutes to get hot.
 Now with pump, when I turn my shower on, it takes about 10 seconds.

+## Control
+Obviously, in this case, it doesnt make since to run the pump 24/7.
+It really only benfits when I needed hot water in the masterbath room.
+Too compensate for this I wanted to control/schedule this system through Home Assistant: